taw00/dashcore-rpm/documentation/howto.12.1-dashcore-masternode-setup.systemd.md

 ## YOU ARE DONE!

 Continue to monitor the enablement status as illustrated in step 8.
-The status should start as PRE_ENABLED, maybe move to WATCHDOG_EXPIRED, but finally is should settled on ENABLED.
-If your wallet failed to restart it, it will say something like NEW_START_REQUIRED.
+The status should start as `PRE_ENABLED`, maybe move to `WATCHDOG_EXPIRED`, but finally is should settled on `ENABLED`.
+If your wallet failed to restart it, it will say something like `NEW_START_REQUIRED`

 If all went well, you have a working Dash Masternode!
 Congratulations.
 I hope this was helpful.

-Got a dash of feedback? *...har har...* Send it my way [t0dd@protonmail.com](mailto:t0dd@protonmail.com)
+Got a dash of feedback? *...har har...* Send it my way <t0dd@protonmail.com>
 And of course, donations welcome: [XyxQq4qgp9B53QWQgSqSxJb4xddhzk5Zhh](dash:XyxQq4qgp9B53QWQgSqSxJb4xddhzk5Zhh)